 The agency's Statement of Purpose and Service User Guide were noted to have been regularly reviewed and updated.
 The organisational and management structure of the agency is outlined in the Statement of Purpose; it details lines of accountability.
-The day to day operation of the agency is overseen by a manager, supported by team leaders and a team of support workers, an administrator, a cook and a part time domestic, laundry assistant and maintenance officer.
-The manager was appointed in April 2018 and is currently completing her induction programme with the organisation, with relevant support from the operations manager.
+The day to day operation of the agency is overseen by a manager, supported by three team leaders and a team of support workers and an administrator and maintenance officer.